marcpaterno/spack_retreat/plan-for-standard-builds.md

 Pull requests to recipes for 3rd party packages and to the *art* and LArSoft packages from experiments will be welcomed.
 The procedure for handling such pull requests will be described in a separate document.

-## Relation to use of LArSoft CI and experiment CI used to verify LArSoft releases
+## Relation to Use of LArSoft CI and Experiment CI Used To Verify LArSoft Releases

 1. The SciSoft team will use the LArSoft CI system to build the development head of each LArSoft repository whenever necessary.
 Pull requests (to a LArSoft repository) from the experiments are the main trigger for such CI builds.